Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-1.md

 > most likely to uncover bugs if they are any?

 I would test the word count program by adding lots of corpuses at it.
-I see one bug, where it doesn\'t split on punctuation other than newline or tab.
+I see one bug, where it doesn't split on punctuation other than newline or tab.

 ## Exercise 1-12